byteshiva/todoMini/README.md

 If you have multiple users, clone the directory for each user and create a unique htaccess login for each.

+Alternatively, you can create the environment variable TODO_PER_USER_FOLDERS with the value set to "TRUE".
+Then just add each user to the same htpassword file.
+This will create per user fodlers within the data folder, and use the correct one based on currently logged in user.
+New folders will be created automatically.

 To create a shared list, symlink one of the TODO list files into each user's data directory.

 ### Textfile format